oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_db_home_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The name of the pluggable database.
-The name must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
+The name must begin with an alphabetic character and can contain a maximum of thirty alphanumeric characters.
 Special characters are not permitted.
 Pluggable database should not be same as database name.</div>
                                             <div>Applicable when source is one of [&#x27;VM_CLUSTER_NEW&#x27;, &#x27;NONE&#x27;]</div>
                                                         </td>
             </tr>